 I’ve been meaning to address the issue of ‘gear’ for some time now; and recently I’ve had some inquiries, so I figured this is as good a time as any to discuss this very important topic.

-I believe that the gear you choose is as important as your choice of weapon.
+I believe that the gear you choose for every day carry is as important as your choice of weapon.
 Perhaps even more so.
-It's the gear that allows you to carry your weapons & tools comfortably and efficiently.
+It’s the gear that allows you to carry your weapons & tools comfortably and efficiently.

-If your gear sucks, or doesn't do an adequate job for whatever reasons, chances are you're not going to carry your personal defense weapon, or you may carry in such a way that presenting your firearm is hindered rather than enhanced.
+If your gear sucks, or doesn’t do an adequate job for whatever reasons, chances are you’re not going to carry your personal defense weapon as often as you should; or you may carry in such a way that presenting your firearm is hindered rather than enhanced.

-Your gear should be comfortable, and effective: it should not detract from your performance.
+Your every day carry gear should be comfortable, functional, and effective; it should not detract from your performance.

 Do yourself a favor, and don’t cheap out on your knife.
 Really.

 There are many great knives available, and these days you no longer need to spend a fortune or mortgage the farm to afford a good quality knife.

 Be sure it’s good quality steel.
 Your blade style can vary: plain edge, serrated edge, or a combination razor and serrated.

 And also be sure that if your knife is an assisted-opening model, that the locking mechanism(s) are strong and secure.
 You don’t want your assisted-opener to also be an easy-closer in mid-use – great way to lose a finger, or worse.